Z-Stoff

 Z-Stoff (/de/, "substance Z") was a name for calcium permanganate or sodium permanganate mixed in water.
 It was normally used as a catalyst for T-Stoff (high-test peroxide) in military rocket programs by Nazi Germany during World War II.

-Z-Stoff was used in the cold engine of the Messerschmitt Me 163 A airplane, in the earlier, self-contained HWK 109-500 Starthilfe RATO booster motor for crewed aircraft (usually in pairs or multiples of two for such uses), and a smaller derivation of the Starthilfe unit, the HWK 109-507 booster engine used with the Henschel Hs 293 anti-ship guided missile.
-T-Stoff decomposed by Z-Stoff was commonly used by World War II German military to generate steam for powering of fuel pumps in airplanes and rockets.
+Z-Stoff was used in the cold engine of the Messerschmitt Me 163A fighter aircraft, in the earlier, self-contained HWK 109-500 Starthilfe RATO booster motor for crewed aircraft (usually in pairs or multiples of two for such uses), and a smaller derivation of the Starthilfe unit, the HWK 109-507 booster engine used with the Henschel Hs 293 anti-ship guided missile.
+T-Stoff decomposed by Z-Stoff was commonly used by World War II German military to generate steam to drive fuel pumps in aircraft and rockets.

-The reaction produces manganese dioxide, which tends to clog the steam generators.
+The reaction produces manganese dioxide, which tended to clog the steam generators.
 Later generations of the Walter Rocket used solid-state catalyst instead of its water solution.